 We believe, as faculty and candidates in the Professional Education Unit, that we must assume the responsibilities for understanding the central concepts, tools of inquiry, and structure of their subject matter, must appreciate students' individuality and cultural diversity, and must be able to create learning experiences that make aspects of subject matter meaningful for all students.
 We must have a strong command of our subject matter and be able to apply professional and pedagogical knowledge and skills delineated in professional, state, and institutional standards.
 We must be able to use knowledge of effective verbal, nonverbal and media communication techniques supported by appropriate technology.
-We must be able to make informed decisions about appropriate instructional techniques, strategies, and curricula to facilitate the learning of all students through active inquiry, collaboration, and supportive interaction (Danielson, 1996).
+We must be able to make informed decisions about appropriate instructional techniques, strategies, and curricula to facilitate the learning of all students through active inquiry, collaboration, and supportive interaction (Danielson, 2007).
+We must be committed to using evidence-based procedures that effect the best outcomes for students (Subotnik & Walberg, 2006).

-Professional educators demonstrate both breadth and depth in their content knowledge, in their professional and pedagogical knowledge and skills (Wiggins & McTighe, 1998), and be able to apply this knowledge and skills in a variety of field experiences.
+Professional educators demonstrate both breadth and depth in their content knowledge and in their professional and pedagogical knowledge and skills (Wiggins & McTighe, 2005), and must be able to apply this knowledge and skills in a variety of field experiences.
 This knowledge enables professional educators not only to identify the resources, ideas, and practices which will best support student learning, but also encourages students' development of critical thinking, problem solving and performance skills.
 As members of the Professional Education Unit, we will facilitate student learning through the communication of the subject matter in clear and meaningful ways, through the integration of appropriate technology, and through the use of assessment instruments.
 We use a variety of instructional strategies to create meaningful learning experiences for students based on their developmental levels and prior experience.

 The dispositions of professional educators are critical to fostering the teaching and learning process of all students.
-Professional educators must accept, understand, and appreciate diverse students while conveying an appropriate sense of caring if they are to be effective (Ornstein, 1993).
+Professional educators must accept, understand, and appreciate diverse students while conveying an appropriate sense of caring if they are to be effective (Ornstein, Levine, & Gutek, 2010).
 The qualities of caring may include listening, patience, understanding, fairness and respect.
-Two key elements in creating a professional and effective teaching environment are fairness and respect (Stronge, 2002).
-Good and Brophy (1984, 1986) also report that positive relationships within the learning community are critical in achieving overall success.
+Two key elements in creating a professional and effective teaching environment are fairness and respect (Stronge, 2007).
+Good and Brophy (1986, 2007) also report that positive relationships within the learning community are critical in achieving overall success.
 As members of the Professional Education Unit, we will create a climate of respect and support where everyone is treated with dignity.
 In a respectful environment all people feel safe and are recognized as individuals within a larger community (Maslow, 1964).